Developer(s) – Live Wire & AdGlobe

 Gameplay – 8/10

 The game is a 2D Metroidvania with RPG elements.
 Throughout the game, the player acquires more abilities to advance to otherwise impassable areas, in lieu of Metroidvania tradition, but new abilities in combat can also be learned throughout in the form of defeating both the main bosses and a series of sub-bosses that offer lesser, but strategically valuable abilities that can be used in accordance with either each situation in combat or for the purposes of exploration, and there’s certainly a lot of exploration to be had in this game.
-Backtracking is an important feature of this game, with players being able to discover many new and even secret areas within the game.
-But most prominent of all is the level of challenge that it presents players with.
-It’s not quite on the same level as Blasphemous in this respect, but it’s most definitely not a game for the faint of heart.
-Oftentimes, I found myself wondering whether or not I was in a more advanced area of the game than what I ought to have been, only to realize that I was completely on course to finishing it at almost all times.

 Controls – 10/10

 As is needed in a game like this, the controls also pose no problems thankfully.
-If there had been any issues, it would’ve caused bigger problems than what it would in a game of reasonable difficulty, since Ender Lilies is a lot more demanding than the average Metroidvania.
+If there had been any issues, it would’ve caused bigger problems than what it would in a game of reasonable difficulty.
+Since Ender Lilies is a lot more demanding than the average Metroidvania.
 But any slip-ups where this game is concerned will be down to the player.
-It takes a great deal of skill and experience to advance through this game, but thankfully, the controls will not slow players down.
+It takes a great deal of skill and experience to advance through this game.
+But thankfully, the controls will not slow players down.

 Lifespan – 7/10